Baycrest Health Center

 Nurse Quality

-The main thing salvaging this facility's profile is its elite nursing score.
-We awarded this facility an A+ in that category.
-Our nursing rating looks at the facility's level of nurse staffing.
-We look at both the levels of skill of those nurses as well as the quantity of hours spent with patients.
-This facility provided 0 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality-based metrics and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility Oregon in this category.
+In addition to earning a great overall score, this nursing home really excelled in the category of nursing, where it received an A. Few nursing homes fared better in this area.
+We looked at the qualifications of nurses at the nursing home, as well as the quantity of hours the nurses were with residents, in calculating our grade in this area.
+This nursing home provides 0 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the country in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can typically be prevented by providing better nursing care, such as having a protocol of moving patients more frequently.
+Pressure ulcers can frequently be prevented by offering better nursing care, such as by employing a policy of turning patients even once per day.

 Short-term Care Quality